Last updated:

 Can You Make Your Own Grip Socks?

-There are simple ways on how to create a pair of DIY sock grips.
+There are simple ways that I can share on how to create a pair of DIY sock grips.
 First is you can use a cardboard or any material to create personal last that you can insert in your socks so that the footbed is thoroughly exposed.
-The for adding grip elements, the items that you can use are fabric paint or if possible, a limited amount of rubber coating.
+For adding grip elements, the items that you can use are fabric paint or if possible, a limited amount of rubber coating.
 The socks should be cleaned before applying your preferred grip elements and when putting the socks in the dryer, the heating should only be set to low or medium so as not to melt away the applied elements.
-Seems like hard work… grab a real pair instead!
+Seems like hard work to me… grab a real pair instead and follow my guide here to select the best one for you!

 Author